A Local's Montenegro: Conversation with Jelena from Kotor

 What do tourists get most wrong about Montenegro?

 They think it's just the coast.
-The coast is beautiful — I live here, I'm biased.
+The coast is beautiful — no argument there.
 But Montenegro is also mountains, canyons, national parks, and a completely different interior culture.
 The country is tiny — you can drive from the Adriatic to the Durmitor mountains in 2.5 hours.
 You cross from Mediterranean to alpine.
 Use that.

 Learn the rhythm.
 Drink the Turkish coffee in the morning and the Niksicko in the evening.
 Climb the fortress at dawn.
 Eat where the menu is on a board.
 And check the cruise ship schedule.

-She ordered a second Turkish coffee.
-I ordered one too.
-She approved.
+She orders a second Turkish coffee.
+Order one too — she'll approve.